cloud-66-internal/help.cloud66.com/_rails/how-to-guides/deployment/implementing-faye.md

         run_on: all_servers
 ```

-If you are adding Faye to an **existing stack**, you should temporarily change the deploy hook `apply_during: build_only` to `apply_during: all`.
-Failing to do this would not apply the changes to your existing stack - but once you have got it running for the first time you can change it back as you don't need to run the script on every deploy.
+If you are adding Faye to an **existing application**, you should temporarily change the deploy hook `apply_during: build_only` to `apply_during: all`.
+Failing to do this would not apply the changes to your existing application - but once you have got it running for the first time you can change it back as you don't need to run the script on every deploy.

 ### 2. RAILS_ROOT/.cloud66/files/add_thin_and_faye.sh